7targets/7targets-docs/_posts/2021-06-10-How-to-notify-team-members-immediately-when-you-get-a-response-for-one-of-your-leads.md

 ## Step-3

-Click on response receive (email ) notification and add the email addresses of your team members.
+Click on 'Response Receive (Email ) Notification' and add the email addresses of your team members.

 ![image](../../images/Notify-team-4.png)